 Latest Fashions And Trends

-Consumer driven societies are relentless in their goal of having you spend more on different items.
+Consumer-driven societies are relentless in their goal of having you spend more on different items.
 There is a difference between what you must have (needs) and what you would like to have (wants).
-Most times, what we consider needs are actually wants.
-Advertising tries to convince you that it is important to wear the latest fashions and to own the latest electronic gadgets – they try to convince you that you need something, whereas in reality, you don’t need it at all.
+Most times, what we consider needs is actually wants.
+Advertising tries to convince you that it is important to wear the latest fashions and to own the latest electronic gadgets – they try to convince you that you need something, whereas, in reality, you don’t need it at all.

-Apart from buying or renting a home, your biggest domestic expense will be a motor vehicle.
+Apart from buying or renting a home, your most significant domestic expense will be a motor vehicle.
 Ask yourself this question: Do you really need that car?
-I personally relied on walking and public transport instead of having the expense of keeping a motor vehicle.
-If I do need to travel elsewhere, it is cheaper to rent a car for the required period than owning a car throughout an entire year – especially when considering the cost of petrol, maintenance, registration and insurance.
+I relied on walking and public transport instead of having the expense of keeping a motor vehicle.
+If I do need to travel elsewhere, it is cheaper to rent a car for the required period than owning a vehicle throughout an entire year – especially when considering the cost of petrol, maintenance, registration and insurance.
 If owning your own motor vehicle is not a necessity, consider selling.